updated on 25 January 2023

 Some law firms – particularly international, City or large regional firms – provide GDL and/or LPC/SQE sponsorship upon your acceptance of an offer of a training contract.
 In some cases, this includes paying back a loan you’ve already taken out.

 Sponsorship is sometimes (although rarely) available from other bodies that take on trainees.
-For instance, the Government Legal Service offers limited financial help for its future trainees.
+For instance, the Government Legal Service offers some financial help for its future trainees – details of its funding arrangements for the 2024 legal trainee scheme recruitment campaign will be published in spring 2024.

 Use the ‘sponsorship offered’ filter on LawCareers.Net’s training contract search to find firms that offer sponsorship.

-If you’re recruited during your degree and the firm offers to sponsor you through your postgraduate course(s), it’ll probably recommend a particular law school or university.
+If you’re recruited during your degree and the firm offers to sponsor you through your postgraduate course(s), it’s likely that you’ll be required to complete these courses at a particular law school or university.
 You’re then likely to study several modules tailored to the firm’s work areas.

 Scholarships